-Social Motion Publishing is the first and only book developer and publisher in the United States that focuses on social-impact publishing.
-We exclusively develop and publish fiction and non-fiction titles that benefit relevant causes, as well as provide education and services to causes and social entrepreneurs seeking to publish books to further their missions.
-Social Motion Publishing is an imprint of The 180 Lab Inc., a benefit corporation — a cross between a non-profit and a traditional business — one of only about 1,600 in existence in the United States.
+Social Motion Publishing is the first and only book developer and publisher in the United States that focuses on social-impact titles.
+We exclusively develop and publish fiction and non-fiction books that benefit relevant causes, as well as provide education and services to causes and social entrepreneurs seeking to publish books to further their missions.
+Social Motion Publishing is a project of The 180 Lab Inc., a benefit corporation — a cross between a non-profit and a traditional business — one of only about 1,600 in existence in the United States.

 Andrew had started July Publishing on January 1, 2000, functioning primarily as a publishing-services provider and consultancy for authors and entrepreneurs.
 In 2013, it was relaunched as July Publishing Inc., a benefit corporation — joining the ranks of social enterprises through supporting them, being one, and using books as a platform for cause marketing.
 Our motto, expressed through our Social Motion Publishing imprint, is simple: “We bring books and causes together for a better world.”

-We are committed to producing and selling entertaining, informative, inspiring, and engaging books, while paying our authors fairly, and while increasing the flow of funds and awareness toward select social-cause organizations.
+We are committed to producing and selling entertaining, informative, inspiring, and engaging books, while paying our authors fairly, and while increasing the flow of funds and awareness toward select social-impact organizations.

-In 2015, July Publishing Inc. changed its name to The 180 Lab Inc. to better reflect the organization’s mission to “180” (turn around) social challenges through projects and ventures that are not publishing related.
+In 2015, July Publishing Inc. changed its name to The 180 Lab Inc. to better reflect the organization’s mission to explore ways to “180” (turn around) social challenges through projects and ventures that fall outside of publishing.

 Read more about Social Motion Publishing’s innovative business model and impact.